Alextheshire/readme-generator/README.md

-# Readme Generator
+# README Generator

 ## Description

-This project generrates a readme file for a project via NodeJS
+This project will generate a quality README based on user input through the command line.

 ![badge](https://img.shields.io/badge/license-MIT-green)